chirrag03/Java-Basics/JVM-Class Loading & Reflection.md

 |   |   └───classes
 ```

 javac command understands package in terms of source folder.
+First of all it starts compiling the Main file mentioned in the command.
+Here it is Main.java

+Level I Verification:
-First of all it starts compiling the file mentioned in the file you are mentioning as your main file (lets say mentionedMainFile).
-So if import com.PackageName.ClassName is there in main file then javac checks from directory relative to sourcepath  and checks whether a file with name com.PackageName.ClassName exists or not.
+If import com.PackageName.ClassName is there in main file then javac starts checking from directory relative to sourcepath and checks whether a file with name com.PackageName.ClassName exists or not.

-For this it sees whether package named “com.PackageName” exists or not .. if not it gives error that com.PackageName does not exist . for it to exist there should be folder structure com/PackageName after source folder.
-If this happens then there should a file called ClassName.java inside of it inside of which package mentioned should also be “com.PackageName” as each java file tells its name using its packageDeclaration.
-If in file com/PackageName/ClassName ,,, package name mentioned is com.AnotherPackageName then it is saying that my name is com.AnotherPackageName.ClassName….
+For this it first checks whether package named “com.PackageName” exists or not. (**NOTE:** for it to exist there should be folder structure com/PackageName after the source folder)
+If the folder structure does not exist then it gives error that com.PackageName does not exist .

+If it exists then there should be a file called ClassName.java.

+Level II Verification:
+Inside of the file ClassName.java, the package mentioned should also be “com.PackageName” as each java file tells its name using its packageDeclaration.

+If the package name mentioned is com.AnotherPackageName then it is saying that my name is com.AnotherPackageName.ClassName….
 Not com.PackageName.ClassName ..
 So javac would say ….
 Bad source file com/PackageName.ClassName .. bad because file does not contain “com.PackageName.ClassName” class (as it contains com.AnotherPackageName.ClassName)

-com.Pluralsight.SomeClass.java in source folder goes in  …. coom/PluralSight/SomeClass.class in class folder
+com.Pluralsight.SomeClass.java in source folder goes in  …. com/PluralSight/SomeClass.class in class folder

 ## WHAT HAPPENS AFTER CLASS IS COMPILED..
 WE RUN THE APPLICATION

-When running the application I.e we run a command “java” to run the application …. we need CLASSPATH. … i.e to run machine code java needs the location where all the .class files are located so that it can load those files in the machine.
+When running the application i.e we run a command “java” to run the application …. we need CLASSPATH. … i.e to run machine code java needs the location where all the .class files are located so that it can load those files in the machine.
 That location is the CLASSPATH.

-- we can set CLASSPATH globally by set CLASSPATH="path of folder containing .class files i.e ‘classes’ in our case" and run java command which needs two things 1) CLASSPATH and 2) the name of the Main class which has main function here com.pluralsight.Main.
+- we can set CLASSPATH globally by set CLASSPATH="path of folder containing .class files i.e ‘classes’ in our case"
+  Run java command which needs two things 1) CLASSPATH and 2) the name of the Main class which has main function here com.pluralsight.Main.
+> java -cp classes com.pluralsight.Main

 - If CLASSPATH is not given then it takes the classpath from environment variable i.e the CLASSPATH which is set globally.
+  Run java command which just needs the name of the Main class which has main function here com.pluralsight.Main.
-- The command we run is java com.pluralsight.Main
+> java com.pluralsight.Main

 - But setting global path would affect every application on the system.
-So better is to provide classpath while running java  ..
+So better is to provide classpath while running java

   java -cp $pathToClasses $packageName.ClassName

-- So e.g
-  java -cp classes com.pluralsight.Main
   we can also provide multiple classpaths separating them by ":"
   java -cp $pathToClasses1:$pathToClasses2 $packageName.ClassName